 - Stable Release

-A package packed with the latest features and is considered stable without regressions.
-A new stable release version is available about every four months.
+A package that contains the latest features and is considered stable without regressions.
+A new stable version is available about every three months.

 - Long-term Support

 A package designed for long-lasting projects requiring a very stable version of Blender.
 LTS releases are supported for two years and will not have any new features, API changes or improvements.
 A new long-term support version is available every year.